TheodoreVB/cse15l-lab-reports/Lab3/Lab3Report.md

 #### Example 2:

 I discovered an interesting use for `-size` while experimenting with the file sizes.
 It can be used to find any empty files in a directory.
 Since the option rounds up to the nearest integer, any file with any file size will automatically be considered to be 1 or greater.
 So by using n=0, we can find all files that have 0 file size, or are empty.
 In my example, I placed a file inside `/government` called `testing.txt` that contains no text.
 However, as you can see I encountered an interesting issue: directories are considered to have no file size.
-I will address how this issue can be solved in a later example.
+This can be solved by adding the `-type f` operation to the commmand to search for files that are size 0.

 ```console
 $ fine ./technical -size 0